CivicaDigital/NodeJsDojo/README.md

 When running an asynchronous function on a timer or waiting on a response, Node uses its API (e.g. timers, emitters, wrappers around OS operations) to handle pushing items on to the *event queue* when needed.

+Let's explore this.
 Create a folder called `event-loop` containing the following JavaScript file:
 ```javascript
 // messageLogger.js
 const logMessageWithDelay = (delay, msg, callback) => {